Table of Contents

 - Delirium or hallucinations

-Once a user has administered fentanyl only a few times, they begin to build a chemical dependence on the drug.
-This means that once the dose of fentanyl has been reduced or eliminated the body will subsequently struggle to maintain the same level of neurotransmitter and central nervous system activity, which it will be unable to do for quite some time.
-This inability to maintain the same level of bodily function will be the start of the fentanyl withdrawal symptoms, and the overall fentanyl withdrawal timeline.
+Once users have administered fentanyl only a few times, they begin to build a chemical dependence on the drug.
+This means that once the dose of fentanyl has been reduced or eliminated, the body will subsequently struggle to maintain the same level of neurotransmitter and central nervous system activity, which it will be unable to do for quite some time.
+This inability to maintain the same level of bodily function will be the start of the fentanyl withdrawal symptoms and the overall fentanyl withdrawal timeline.

 What Do Fentanyl Withdrawal Symptoms Look Like?